 Language, Culture, and Literacy for African-American Students in STEM classes

-Interested in the Impact of Language, Culture, and Literacy on African-American Students in STEM classes?
+National Science Foundation funded study on the Role of Language, Culture, and Literacy for African-American Students in K-12 STEM classes

 The project has been approved by the William and Mary Human Subjects Committee and the UMBC Institutional Review Board (IRB).